callmecavs/bricks.js/README.md

 })
 ```

-Note that this is the preferred method for handling dynamically added items, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).
+Note that this is the **preferred method for handling dynamically added items**, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).

 ### .resize()